lectair/Subdo/README.md

 # Author

-Made with ❤️ by Lucas Klein for the open-soruce community.
+Made with ❤️ by Lucas Klein for the open-source community.

 # License